jagan-coding/REST-APIs-for-an-E-Commerce-Application/README.md

 # REST APIs for an E-Commerce Application using Spring boot
-This Project is a backend system built with **Spring Boot** that provides a set of REST APIs for an e-commerce application.
-It supports user authentication, product management, cart operations, order processing, and secure token-based access control.
+* I developed this project to provide REST APIs for an e-commerce application with feautures like authentication, product management, cart and order handler.
+* The project is developed using Java and Spring boot with MYSQL as the database.
+It follows a clean structure using controllers, services, repositories and DTO's.
 ---
 ## Features
 ### Authentication